jtburum/jtburum.github.io/src/pages/2022-postgres-backslash-commands.md

 \dv
 ```

 Love databases more than your dog loves cheese?
-You might want to check out [this post](https://tinytechtuts.com/2022-pg_ctl-vs-psql) on [pg_ctl vs psql](https://tinytechtuts.com/2022-pg_ctl-vs-psql).
+You might want to check out [this post](https://tinytechtuts.com/2022-pg_ctl-vs-psql/).